-1. Following IQ submission, the Applicant must complete a "vetting invitation form - NVB1a" (Link to vetting invitation form including guidance is located here).
+Following IQ submission, the Applicant must complete a "vetting invitation form

+NVB1a" (Link to vetting invitation form including guidance is located here).
 The form must then be posted with relevant proof of identity to the Central Bank at the address provided below:

-Attention of the Fitness and Probity Team Regulatory Transaction Division Central Bank of Ireland Spencer Dock North Wall Quay Dublin 1 D01 W920
+Fitness and Probity Team

+Regulatory Transactions Division

+Central Bank of Ireland

+Spencer Dock

+Dublin 1

+PO Box 11517

-- The Central Bank will validate the information provided and send the Applicant an email with a link to the Garda National Vetting Bureau e-vetting system where the Applicant will complete and submit the online vetting application form. - 3.
+- 2. The Central Bank will validate the information provided and send the Applicant an email with a link to the Garda National Vetting Bureau e-vetting system where the Applicant will complete and submit the online vetting application form. - 3.
 The National Vetting Bureau will process the application and send a "vetting disclosure" outcome to the Central Bank at which point the Applicant will receive an email confirming their e-vetting application has been processed. - 4.
 The Central Bank will review the disclosure as part of its F&P assessment of the IQ application and advise the Applicant in due course.